Groumy/Groumy.github.io/_posts/2013-06-21-iron-kingdoms.md

 By the time I wrote this article, we already played three session and my basic conversion is almost done.
-But now I start to see flaws in my conversion, so what I'll post will be my *revised*�edition.
+But now I start to see flaws in my conversion, so what I'll post will be my *revised*edition.